+Cash outflows invested in acquisitions for the year ended December 31, 2023 were \$138.3 million and were primarily related to payments required by our asset purchase agreements with AngioDynamics (\$100 million), Bluegrass (\$32.7 million), and ART (\$1.5 million), and our transaction with Solo Pace (\$4.0 million).
 Cash outflows invested in acquisitions for the year ended December 31, 2022 were \$8.3 million and were primarily related to our \$3.0 million upfront payment in our purchase of Restore Endosystems, our \$2.5 million payment in our purchase of BioTrace Medical, Inc., and our additional equity investment in FluidX Medical Technology, Inc. ("Fluidx") of \$1.4 million.
-Cash outflows invested in acquisitions for the year ended December 31, 2021 were \$7.2 million and were primarily related to \$4.1 for the settlement of deferred payments and the working capital adjustment associated with our acquisition of KA Medical, LLC ("KA Medical") completed in November 2020 and \$2.7 million for an equity investment in FluidX.
-Cash outflows invested in acquisitions for the year ended December 31, 2020 were \$11.0 million and were primarily related to our acquisition of KA Medical.
-For further discussion, refer to Note 3 to our consolidated financial statements set forth in Item 8 of this report.
+Cash outflows invested in acquisitions for the year ended December 31, 2021 were \$7.2 million and were primarily related to \$4.1 million for the settlement of deferred payments and the working capital adjustment associated with our acquisition of KA Medical, LLC ("KA Medical") completed in November 2020 and \$2.7 million for an equity investment in Fluidx.

-Cash flows used in financing activities.
-Cash used in financing activities for the years ended December 31, 2022, 2021 and 2020 was \$60.3 million, \$98.4 million, and \$95.7 million, respectively.
+Cash flows provided by (used in) financing activities.
+Cash provided by (used in) financing activities for the years ended December 31, 2023, 2022 and 2021 was \$559.3 million, \$(60.3) million, and \$(98.4) million, respectively.
+In 2023 we issued convertible debt of \$747.5 million, paid \$66.5 million for the purchase of capped call options, and decreased our net borrowings under our Fourth Amended Credit Agreement by \$99.1 million.
 In 2022 we decreased our net borrowings under our Third Amended Credit Agreement by \$44.9 million and paid contingent consideration of \$32.9 million, which is classified as a financing activity, principally related to our acquisitions of Cianna Medical Inc. ("Cianna Medical") and Vascular Insights LLC ("Vascular Insights").
 In 2021 we decreased our net borrowings under our Third Amended Credit Agreement by \$108.5 million and paid contingent consideration of \$10.7 million, which is classified as a financing activity, principally related to our acquisition of Vascular Insights.
-In 2020 we decreased our net borrowings by \$88.4 million and paid contingent consideration of \$13.1 million, which is classified as a financing activity, principally related to our acquisition of Cianna Medical.

-As of December 31, 2022, we had outstanding borrowings of \$198.2 million and issued letter of credit guarantees of \$3.2 million under the Third Amended Credit Agreement, with additional available borrowings of approximately \$523 million, based on the leverage ratio required pursuant to the Third Amended Credit Agreement.
+As of December 31, 2023, we had outstanding borrowings of \$846.6 million and issued letter of credit guarantees of \$2.7 million, with additional available borrowings of approximately \$626 million under the Fourth Amended Credit Agreement, based on the leverage ratio required pursuant to the Fourth Amended Credit Agreement.
+Our interest rate as of December 31, 2023 was a fixed rate of 3.0% on our Convertible Notes, a fixed rate of 3.39% on \$75 million as a result of an interest rate swap, and a variable floating rate of 7.21% on \$24.1 million.
 Our interest rate as of December 31, 2022 was a fixed rate of 2.71% on \$75 million as a result of an interest rate swap and a variable floating rate of 5.38% on \$123.2 million.
-Our interest rate as of December 31, 2021 was a fixed rate of 2.71% on \$75 million as a result of an interest rate swap and a variable floating rate of 1.10% on \$168.1 million.
-The foregoing fixed rates are exclusive of potential future changes in the applicable margin.
-See Note 8 and Note 9 to our consolidated financial statements set forth in Item 8 of this report for additional details regarding the Third Amended Credit Agreement, our long-term debt and our interest rate swaps.
+The foregoing fixed rates are exclusive of potential future changes in the applicable margin associated with our variable rate debt under the Fourth Amended Credit Agreement.
+See Note 8 and Note 9 to our consolidated financial statements set forth in Item 8 of this report for additional details regarding the Fourth Amended Credit Agreement, Convertible Notes, and our interest rate swap.